Preparedness in Your Car

 - Be wary of the potential for landslides onto the road.

 - If you're driving along a coastal road in an area known as a potential tsunami zone, drive to higher ground as quickly as possible.

 - Be aware of areas where floodwaters have receded - Roads may have weakened and could collapse under the weight of a car.

 - Once you can start moving again, do so slowly and cautiously, avoiding any areas of the road that appear to be damaged or obstructed, and continue to avoid bridges and ramps.

 How to be More Prepared

 Disaster can strike wherever you are, even when you are driving your car.
-Make sure you are prepared with the right supplies in case of an emergency.
+Make sure you have a vehicle preparedness plan with the right supplies in case of an emergency.